leobudima/elogii-blog/content/15-upcoming-trends-in-last-mile-delivery.md

 * The COVID-19 pandemic

 And it's worth taking a closer look at all three to get a better feel for the current landscape.

+### Technology and last-mile delivery

+Like in all other facets of business, technology is a critical disruptor in last-mile delivery, as well.

+From online shopping and eCommerce to cloud computing, AI and IoT,

+technology has changed delivery both inside and outside of the business.

+On the one hand, the internet, smartphones, and apps had changed the way people shop.
+And what they expect from your business.
+(But more on that later)

+On the other hand, technology like delivery management software has reshaped how companies organize the last mile.

+For starters, many are adopting a cloud-first approach to delivery logistics.
+A surge of SaaS solutions has made it easier to manage operations across the entire supply chain.

+From how teams communicate to how drivers collect proof of delivery, and more, these systems are automating the entire delivery process.

+At the same time, emerging technologies are starting to appear.
+For example, some companies are using Artificial Intelligence (AI) to collect customer data.

+But if you take a look at the Gartner Hype Cycle, we're still a long way away from a productive adoption of AI:

+Still, this isn't stopping companies from using new tech stacks in their day-to-day activities.
+Nor will it stop the changes brought on by technology.